When is the OBF?

-The best way to find out what’s pouring is to follow Oregon Brewers Festival on Untappd and choose to receive Venue Notifications; you’ll receive push notifications via Untappd on your mobile device when a new beer is tapped in the Specialty Tent and the main festival.
+The best way to find out what’s pouring is to follow Oregon Brewers Festival on Untappd and choose to receive Venue Notifications; you’ll receive push notifications via Untappd on your mobile device when a beer is out for the day.

 When do taps close?

 Taps close at 9pm on Thursday, Friday, and Saturday, and at 7pm on Sunday.
 That means no alcohol is poured after those times.
 You can hang out for a little while after that, but security will do a sweep about one half hour after the taps close asking you to leave.

 The Portland Parks Bureau does not allow glass in the park.

 Does the OBF accept credit cards or checks?